 For a factory, it's pretty nice

-One of the consequences that followed from this statement, were rich keep comments on Twitter and other social media services, the Apple criticized then.
-This culminated today one of the most famous Apple stores in San Francisco at the Ellis / Stockton Street, in a typical demonstration for the U.S..
+One of the consequences which followed from this statement, were rich keep comments on Twitter and other social media services, the Apple criticized then.
+This culminated today one of the most famous Apple stores in San Francisco at the Ellis / Stockton Street, in a typical demonstration for the United States.
 Unlike in Europe, where demonstrations are organized rather than flash mobs, where a group of 3 to several dozen activists build up in front of stores and gain there with signs and megaphones hearing.

 Under representation of iPads under the name "DeathPad" the CPA San Francisco drew attention to the working conditions at Foxconn.
 She pointed out that the daily working at Foxconn were be 12 hours and the all employees under age 25 are.